tsberlati/parametric-shape-optimization/README.md

 Diagnostic tool for validating CAD engine connectivity.
 Isolates `core_geometry.py` to generate a single `.stl` file using nominal parameter values without initiating the full CFD sequence.

 ---
+## How to cite

+If you use this framework in your research or project, please cite it using the following DOI:

+**Sberlati, T. (2026).
+Parametric Aerodynamic Shape Optimization Framework (Version v0.1.0-beta).
+Zenodo. https://doi.org/10.5281/zenodo.21136321**